State media

 State media are typically understood as media outlets that are owned, operated, or significantly influenced by the government.
 They are sometimes distinguished from public service media, which are designed to serve the public interest, operate independently of government control, and are financed through a combination of public funding, licensing fees, and sometimes advertising.
 The crucial difference lies in the level of independence from government influence and the commitment to building trust and serving a broad public interest rather than the interests of a specific political party or government agenda.

 State media serve as tools for public diplomacy and narrative shaping.
 These media outlets can broadcast via television, radio, print, and increasingly on social media, to convey government viewpoints to domestic and international audiences.
 The approach to using state media can vary, focusing on positive narratives, adjusting narratives retroactively, or spreading misinformation through sophisticated social media campaigns.
+State media are an important tool of regime control for authoritarian governments.

+Public or state media may be financed through different sources, such as direct government funding, a licence fee paid by television viewers, donations, and commercial advertising.

 Other definitions

 State media is also referred to media entities that are administered, funded, managed, or directly controlled by the government of a country.
 Three factors that can affect the independence of state media over time are: funding, ownership/governance, and editorial autonomy.
 These entities can range from being completely state-controlled, where the government has full control over their funding, management, and editorial content, to being independent public service media, which, despite receiving government funding, operate with editorial autonomy and are governed by structures designed to protect them from direct political interference.

 State media is often associated with authoritarian governments that use state media to control, influence, and limit information.